 Massaging your own perineum is hard to do – especially as your pregnancy develops and makes the perineum even harder to reach.
 Therefore, it is best to have someone close to you (your partner if possible) give you the massage.
 This has the added value of strengthening the bond between you and involves your partner in the process and part of the experience of the pregnancy.

-Even though it can be difficult to reach the perineum yourself, you might want to do some exercises that will help strengthen the muscles of this area.
+Even though it can be difficult to reach the perineum yourself, you might want to do some exercises that will help strengthen the muscles in this area.
 You can put a little oil on your fingers and massage the inner thighs as well as around this area.
 As long as you don’t have any cuts or other problems in this area, gentle continual touch will go a long way towards your health in general, and recovery after giving birth.

 What position is best for perineal massage?